YkGUWbrF/SPRC/translated interview questions.md

 ## Interview Questions
 1. Do you know the policies, laws and regulations on personal data and privacy protection issued by China in recent years?
    - Have you read these policies and regulations in detail?
 If not, why not read it?
-   - Can you briefly describe your understanding of these policies and regulations?
+   - Can you briefly describe your understanding of them?
    - What is the purpose of these laws and regulations?
-   - Are there any difficulties in understanding these policies and regulations?
+If yes, please explain.

-2. Do you know about the “Special Action on APP Infringement of User Rights” launched by MIIT in China?
+2. Do you know about the “Special Privacy Rectification Campaigns” launched by MIIT?
-    - What kind of action is this action?
-Please briefly describe your understanding of this action.
+    - Please briefly describe your understanding of this action.
-    - What are your thoughts on special action?
+    - What are your opinions on special action?
 Why do you think so?
-    - What is the purpose of this action?
+    - What do you think the purpose of this action is?
     - What impact does this action have on your workflow?

-3. Do you know about some third-party testing agencies or companies, provided by the government or through other channels?
+3. Have you heard about the third-party testing agencies or companies, authorized by the government?
-    - Who exactly are these third-party agencies and what is the role of these institutions??
+    - Who exactly are these third-party agencies?
+What is the role of these institutions in SPRC?
-    - Have you used it yourself or been tested by some institutions?
+    - Have your app(s) been tested by them?
-    - Can you describe what exactly these institutions do?
+    - Can you describe the process with them?
-        - What is the testing process and what steps are required?
+        - What steps?
-        - What information does the company or developer need to provide?
-Is it troublesome to prepare these materials?
+        - What does the company or developer need to provide?
+Any challenges?
-    - What are the test results of these third-party agencies?
+    - What are the test results from these third-party agencies?
-        - How do you evaluate the test results of third-party testing agencies?
+        - How do you evaluate the test results?
-        - Why do you rate it this way?
+        - Why do you evaluate it this way?
         - How transparent do you think these third-party testing agencies are?
 Why do you think so?
     - Are there any fees?

-4. Has the APP developed by your company been notified?
+4. Has the APP developed by your company been notified by MIIT for non-compliance?
-    - Please describe in detail what was reported at that time or give an example.
+    - Please describe in detail what was reported at that time.
-    - How did you learn about this notification/rectification requirement?
+    - How did you nterpret it?
     - Do you think this notification/rectification is reasonable?
 Why?
-    - Have you communicated these matters with other app developers who were notified?
+    - Have you communicated these issues with other app developers who were also notified?

 5. Did you later solve the problems involved in this notification/rectification?
-    - How did you solve the problems involved in the report?
+    - How did you solve the problems?
 Can you give any examples?
     - What tools and methods did you use in the solution process?
     - When you solve this problem, which departments in the company are involved and what processes are required?
     - Does the resolution process only involve the privacy policy and its modification?
 What do you think of this solution?